History of immigration to the United States: New immigration

 Film by Edison Studios showing immigrants disembarking from the steam ferryboat William Myers onto Ellis Island on July 9, 1903.

-"New immigration" was a term from the late 1880s that refers to the influx of Catholic and Jewish immigrants from southern and eastern Europe (areas that previously sent few immigrants).
+"New immigration" was a term from the late 1880s that refers to the influx of Catholic and to a lesser extent Jewish immigrants from southern and eastern Europe (areas that previously sent few immigrants).
 The great majority came through Ellis Island in New York, thus making the Northeast a major target of settlement.
 However there were a few efforts, such as the Galveston Movement, to redirect immigrants to other ports and disperse some of the settlement to other areas of the country.

-Nativists feared the new arrivals lacked the political, social, and occupational skills needed to successfully assimilate into American culture.
+Nativists feared immigrants lacked the political, social, and occupational skills needed to successfully assimilate into American culture.
 This raised the issue of whether the U.S. was still a "melting pot", or if it had just become a "dumping ground", and many old-stock Americans worried about negative effects on the economy, politics, and culture.
 A major proposal was to impose a literacy test, whereby applicants had to be able to read and write in their own language before they were admitted.
 In Southern and Eastern Europe, literacy was low because the governments did not invest in schools.

-1920 to 2000
+From 1920 to 2000

-Thanks to immigration, Catholicism became the largest denomination.
+As a result of immigration, Catholicism became the largest denomination.
 St. John Cantius, one of Chicago's "Polish Cathedrals" was one of the churches these new immigrants built despite their poverty.

-Restriction had proceeded piecemeal over the course of the late 19th and the early 20th centuries, but immediately after the end of World War I (1914–1918) and in the early 1920s, Congress changed the nation's basic policy about immigration.
-The National Origins Formula of 1921 and its final form in 1924 not only restricted the number of immigrants who might enter the United States but also assigned slots according to quotas based on national origins.
-The bill was so limiting that the number of immigrants coming to the U.S. between 1921 and 1922 decreased by nearly 500,000.
-A complicated piece of legislation, it essentially gave preference to immigrants from Central, Northern, and Western Europe; limited the numbers from Eastern Europe and Southern Europe; and gave zero quotas to Asia.
-However close family members could come.
+Restriction had proceeded piecemeal over the course of the late 19th and the early 20th centuries, but immediately after the end of World War I and in the early 1920s, Congress changed the nation's basic policy about immigration.
+The National Origins Formula of 1921 and its final form in 1924 restricted the number of immigrants who might enter the United States and assigned slots according to quotas based on national origins.

+The bill was so limiting that the number of immigrants between 1921 and 1922 decreased by nearly 500,000.
+A complicated piece of legislation, it essentially gave preference to immigrants from Central, Northern, and Western Europe; limited the numbers from Eastern Europe and Southern Europe; and gave zero quotas to Asia—however, close family members could come.
 The legislation excluded Latin America from the quota system.
 Immigrants moved quite freely from Mexico, the Caribbean (including Jamaica, Barbados, and Haiti), and other parts of Central and South America.

 The era of the 1924 legislation lasted until 1965.
 During those 40 years, the United States began to admit, case by case, limited numbers of refugees.
 Jewish refugees from Nazi Germany before World War II, Jewish Holocaust survivors after the war, non-Jewish displaced persons fleeing communist rule in Central Europe and the Soviet Union, Hungarians seeking refuge after their failed uprising in 1956, and Cubans after the 1959 revolution managed to find haven in the United States when their plight moved the collective conscience of America, but the basic immigration law remained in place.